Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to a final defeat or loss, drawing from the historical Battle of Waterloo.
-The phrase does not literally mean to meet the battlefield but figuratively refers to the ultimate point of failure or downfall.
+The idiom does not literally mean to meet the battlefield but figuratively refers to the ultimate point of failure or downfall.

 Origin: